University of Colorado Oncofertility Resources

 UCH offers a broad oncofertility program that can assist both male and female patients before, during, and after cancer treatment with contraception, fertility preservation, hormone replacement therapy, sexual functioning, as well as traditional reproductive medicine services.
-The Oncofertility Program Coordinator can be reached at 303-724-3378 or by email.
+Please call us at 303-724-8089 for more information on the oncofertility program.

 Palliative Care Consult Services provide care and support to patients and families facing a serious or life-threatening illness.
 The Palliative Care Team works directly with the patient’s primary physician(s) to help ease pain and other symptoms.
 Consultations are currently limited to in-patient consults, and can include: